Getting Around Ambergris Caye Belize

 Unless your resort or hotel provides airport pick up you will likely want to take a taxi.
 They are readily available outside Tropic Air baggage claim area or at the water taxi terminal.
 If you are not staying too far from town a taxi will cost you in the $8 BZD range.
 Further south past Victoria House Resort will cost you in the $15 BZD range.
 If you have to take one north of the bridge then expect to pay $35 BZD or more.
 Many taxi drivers have a printed rate sheet for the southern and the northern destinations so feel free to ask to see it.

 Always make sure to set a price with your cab driver before you get in no matter how short the ride.
 Here is a good traveler example of why setting your price first is so important, from a Taxi ride post on the TripAdvisor San Pedro Message Board.

 If you are staying further north than the range golf cart rental companies allow their rentals to go then Coastal Xpress water taxi is a good transportation option for you.
 Pricing varies depending on where you are boarding and where you get off, the range is $5-$14 US one way or $10-$28 US round trip.
 They do offer resident and student discounts provided you show ID as proof.

 Weekly passes are available and price depends where you are staying.
 They allow for unlimited travel from your resort to town.
 If you plan on exploring the island by boat and making lots of stops then the Golden pass would be your best choice.
-It costs $125 usd and is good for 7 days.
-In addition to travel between your Resort and town, this pass allows you to unlimited boat travel anywhere on their scheduled route.
-To find out more on weekly pass options and pricing Call: 501-226-2007 or Email: coastalxpress@yahoo[dot]com
+It costs $125 USD and is good for 7 days.
+In addition to travel between your resort and town, this pass allows you to unlimited boat travel anywhere on their scheduled route.
+To find out more on weekly pass options and pricing Call: 501-226-2007 or Email: info@coastalxpress[dot]com

 You can also use the above contact information to inquire about cargo and private boat charters.